 The obvious suggestion is to react to a change in the VIX by modifying your screener parameters to pick up the patterns that would not be found and trade those patterns.

-Any pattern found by the new screener and not the old screener is likely to be thinly traded and more profitable.
+Any pattern found by the new screener, not the old, will likely be thinly traded and more profitable.

 Given a particular change in the VIX, how would you adjust the parameters?
-Since pattern trading is stock specific, changes in the VIX will be manifested in individual stock prices differently.
+Since pattern trading is stock-specific, changes in the VIX will be manifested differently in individual stock prices.
 We recommend the following approach:

 First, select stocks of interest to you.
-Then grab several months of price data and calculate the monthly (or daily, or weekly) standard deviation in excel.
+Then, grab several months of price data and calculate Excel’s monthly (or daily or weekly) standard deviation.
 In a second column, get several months of VIX values (actual value or change in value) and compare the volatility of your stock to the VIX.

-The end result you want to calculate is: for any given value or change of value in the VIX, a likely standard deviation in price changes in your stock.
+The result you want to calculate is: for any given value or change of value in the VIX, a likely standard deviation in price changes in your stock.
 It doesn’t have to be scientific.
-A blue chip stock is going to have fewer price swings than a small cap stock and you merely want to understand how much your stock price moves as opposed to the overall market.
+A blue-chip stock will have fewer price swings than a small-cap stock, and you merely want to understand how much your stock price moves instead of the overall market.

-Then, select a time period in the past, look at the VIX, select a time period in the future, and decide what the likely volatility of your stock will be.
+Then, select a period in the past, look at the VIX, select a period in the future, and decide what the likely volatility of your stock will be.

-For example, suppose my stock symbol is ABC and its average daily standard deviation is 9%.
-But I’ve decided, based on looking at the recent values of the VIX, that the likely standard deviation in the near future may be closer to 18%.
+For example, suppose my stock symbol is ABC, and its average daily standard deviation is 9%.
+But I’ve decided, based on the recent values of the VIX, that the likely standard deviation shortly may be closer to 18%.

-If I take my standard screener for, say, an ascending or descending channel, create a new screener with the new parameters, run both in parallel, choosing only the patterns found by the new screener, it’s likely that:
+If I take my standard screener for, say, an ascending or descending channel, create a new screener with the new parameters, and run both in parallel, choosing only the patterns found by the new screener, it’s likely that

 Leaving you with less competition at those particular points in time for trading the stock.

 The VIX is a great leading indicator for volatility with options.
 Options are a great way to grow a small account as well.
-When you learn how to the VIX with your trading, you’ll be that much better as a trader.
+When you learn how to use use the VIX with your trading, you’ll be much better as a trader.